giridhar7632/firebase-database/README.md

 ![Data in database](https://cloud-bt7imez8z.vercel.app/0screenshot_2020-11-11_185920.png)

-You can notice that the submitted data in updated to database in realtime.
+You can notice that the submitted data is updated to the database in realtime.
 You don't even have to refresh the window.

 Check the final code [here]()